friendly-neighborhood-product-manager/DoneZone/ARCHITECTURE.md

   -> GitHub Pages static app
   -> Supabase Auth for sign-in
   -> Supabase Postgres for persisted task data
-  -> Local browser memory for demo mode only
+  -> Browser memory for demo mode only
 ```